 Why are workplace security measures so important?
 Because it keeps employees, equipment, and goods secure and safe.

-Every company needs to provide a secure workplace.
+The Occupational Safety and Health Administration requires companies to be prepared for emergency situations and to provide a secure workplace.
 Doing so will ultimately keep employees, equipment and goods secure and safe.
 Having the right security measures can deter burglars and prevent other unauthorized persons from entering the property without permission.

 Knowing that your employees understand and know what security measures your company has put in place, is essential to imposing and maintaining security of the workplace.
 As a part of the employee safety training, they will need to know who to go to if they have any questions or doubts about a security procedure and what the company workplace security policy is and when it changes.
 This way when a security procedure is carried out, it is done correctly and the member of staff can feel safe about it.

 Prior to developing security procedures for its workers, a company should assess the security hazards to ensure that the appropriate security hazards are being addressed.
 This step is a part of contingency planning.
 A contingency plan is a course of action designed to help an organization respond effectively to a significant future event or situation that may or may not happen.
 A contingency plan is sometimes referred to as "Plan B," because it can be also used as an alternative for action if expected results fail to materialize.
 Contingency planning will include assessing risk, identifying different scenarios that could arise, and maintaining the contingency plan.